 Complete, accurate, and auditable environmental monitoring program records will be maintained.
-The NWP records inventory and disposition schedule will govern environmental monitoring records management.
+The NWP RIDS will govern environmental monitoring records management.

 7.2.5 Work Processes

 Work is performed to established technical standards and administrative controls.
 The design of sampling methodology, use of equipment, and required processes are documented and approved.
 The following requirements for sample design are addressed in environmental monitoring program documents: